Wokha district

-Wokha district (Pron:/ˈwəʊkə/) is a district of Nagaland state in India.
+Wokha district (/ˈwəʊkə/) is a district of Nagaland state in India.
+The district headquarters is Wokha.
 It is the home of the Lotha Nagas.
 Gastronomically, it known for its variety of fermented bamboo shoots (bastenga).
-It holds an important place as the roosting site of the migratory Amur Falcon.
+It holds an important place as the roosting site of the migratory Amur falcon.
 Geologically, it has known oil deposits.

 History

 British Colonial Administration

 In 1844, the first official colonial exploration in the Lotha Naga area was carried out by Captain Brodie.
 The first recorded meeting between a European and the Lothas was with Lieutenant Biggs in the year 1841.
 During the British colonial expansion into the Naga Hills, Wokha was designated the district headquarters initially.
 Two years later, it was shifted to Kohima in 1878, and Wokha was reduced to a sub-division in the colonial administration.
 The sub-divisional administration shifted its headquarters to Mokokchung, further relegating Wokha in the colonial administration.

 District of Nagaland

 In 1957, when the Naga Hills Tuensang Area (NHTA) was formed, Wokha became a sub-division under the Mokokchung District.

 The currently defined Wokha District was created in 1973 when the sub-division was separated from Mokokchung District along with six administrative circles.
 The first census of the new district in 1981 counted the population to be 57,583.